aschulm/battor/README.md

 * fw - Atmel XMega192A3 firmware for the BattOr hardware
 * sw - PC software for configuring and installing BattOr
+* systrace - Fork of Android systrace for visualizing power measurments synced with phone events

 ## Build and install instructions